Southern Magnolia Paper Flower Template – Step by Step DIY Tutorial

 - Fringe scissors (optional)

-How to Make Southern-Style Magnolia Paper Flowers
+How To Make Paper Southern Magnolia Flowers

-Assemble the Magnolia Flowers
+Assemble The Stamen Center of the Magnolia

-- Using your 18 gauge wire, bend one end into a loop.
+- Using your 18-gauge wire, bend one end into a loop.

 - Add glue to the bottom tip of the petal and glue it around the magnolia yellow stamen and pinch firmly until dry.